PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 guards, result-driven reconciliation, and all independent wrappers.
 Continue with sequential core-only `uv` tests and complete commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Next candidate audit (not yet characterized)

+The read-only 48-result audit selects the adjacent layout-pass-set-1 mean/ attention and attention/gate/QDQ observations.
+They are unconditional within the existing `optimize_layout_transpose_chains` guard and have no intervening phase, progress, or result consumer.
+The first currently calls the mean/ attention owner with `include_layernorm=True` and the default enabled Conv attention policy.
+The second receives the existing `AttentionRecoveryContext`, which embeds the exact same `ModelIRPassContext` plus the original gate and transpose-unary callback identities.

+The recorded mean-affine-prepost phase is the immediate predecessor, and the recorded quantized-PRELU phase is the immediate successor.
+A safe owner can therefore accept the existing `AttentionRecoveryContext`, call `run_mean_attention(context.pass_context, include_layernorm=True)` first, call `run_attention_gate_qdq_recovery(context)` second, and return both complete raw tuples unchanged.
+Do not implement this directly on resume: first add a strict characterization covering the two policy defaults, embedded pass-context and callback identity, child schemas, outer phase IDs, observation-only status, and independent wrapper routes.
+No production or test change was made during this audit.